madslundt/cloud-media-scripts/README.md

 These scripts are created to have your media synced between your cloud- and local store.
-Everytime media is uploaded to the cloud it is always encrypted before hitting the cloud.
+All media is always encrypted before being uploaded.
 This also means if you loose your encryption keys you can't read your media.

+**Plexdrive version 3.0.0 and Rclone version 1.36 is used.**

 # Getting started
 1. Change `config` to match your settings.